Travel info and map of Thun

 The famous castles of Lake Thun

 You can explore the castle interiors on your own between April/May and October, with the exception of the Schadau Castle.
-The admission fee is about CHF 10 per castle.
+The admission fee is CHF 10 to CHF 14 per castle.
 A discounted combination ticket is available too: the "Schlösser-Card".
 Entrance is free if you have a Swiss Travel Pass.

-Alternatively, you join guided tours with all sorts of historic themes.
+Alternatively, you can join guided tours with various historic themes.
 These need to be booked in advance.

 Each of the 5 castles offers a restaurant or cafe.
 The Schadau Castle is specifically used as a high-end restaurant, hotel, and venue for weddings and other events.